companydatacom/public-datasets/README.md

 ---
 datapackage:
   title: Welcome to your template dataset page!
-  description: This is a template for publishing your dataset with Datahub Cloud.
+  description: This is a template for publishing your dataset with CompanyData.com.
   created: 2025-08-26
   updated: 2025-08-26
   licenses: